 This is because these have different fuel consumption.

 c.
-Accommodation class you’ll use on your Uganda wildlife safari: Using luxury accommodation rises your trip price while going for budget minimizes the cost of your Uganda wildlife safari adventures.
+Accommodation class you’ll use on your Uganda wildlife safari: Using luxury accommodation raises your trip price while going for budget minimizes the cost of your Uganda wildlife safari adventures.

 d.
 The number of people on your wildlife Uganda safaris: The cost of a Uganda wildlife safari increases with the number of people undertaking a trip.
 This is because it calls for expenses like accommodation on your Uganda safaris.